Just one more episode …..

 - Are you making any “jump the shark” moves?

-- Have the right cast of characters – The cast, and the characters they play, bring a story to life.
+The cast, and the characters they play, bring a story to life.
 They know how to tell the story, they have great chemistry with other characters on the show, and they form a connection with the audience.
 They make us want to tune in for countless hours to see how their lives, situations and challenges unfold.
-We care for these characters, and in some cases, relate to what they’re going through.
+We care about these characters, and in some cases, relate to what they’re going through.

 - Who is playing the lead and supporting roles in your brand story?

 - Are they making an emotional connection with your audience that’s in line with your brand story?

 - Are your characters creating an excellent experience for your audience?

 Step 4: It’s OK if Not Everyone is a Fan

 Even the biggest, most popular shows don’t appeal to everyone.
 And that’s OK.
 Everyone tried to get me to watch Breaking Bad, probably one of the most binged-upon shows in recent memory.
 I just couldn’t do it.
 Whatever the “murder” was that took place in the first episode just didn’t grab me.
 But it grabbed millions of others, and I don’t think the show’s producers were too concerned about me not watching.
 They knew their audience, and knew they were beloved in that space.

 - Do you know who your REAL target audience is?
 (Please don’t say everyone!)